Mists of Pandaria Beast Mastery Hunter PvE Guide

 - Glyph of Endless Wrath - your pet cannot be killed during Bestial Wrath

 - Glyph of Mending - increases the healing your Mend Pet does.
+This is learned automatically in Warlords.

 These are mostly cosmetic, so pick ones that suit your style.